man and sad woman on date

 If anything, it’s considered a given, even if they’ve never bothered to discuss past hurts, painful breakups, intimacy issues, or what makes for a true, lasting emotional connection.

-How Emotional Connection is Wired
+How Emotional Connection Is Wired

 This discovery may explain why, in some cases, people will resort to more extreme behaviors, including stalking, self-harm, and even homicide after a relationship ends.
-Some professionals even liken romantic love to an addiction.
+Some experts even liken romantic love to an addiction.
 When things are going well, it’s wonderful and consuming in the best way.
-But when it’s not, it can be as difficult to kick as any other addiction.
+But when they’re not, it can be as difficult to kick as any other addiction.
 This is a situation where a support group can be an integral part of the healing process.

 It’s been shown that talking about the grief associated with a failed relationship and working toward peace and closure — rather than sinking into despair — can be healthier for the brain and its self-wiring.